phwl/elec3608-lab/labs/lab0-docker/README.md

 to your local directory.
 Use this to access your files and store your outputs.
 Verify you can also run ```xeyes```.

 ## 3 MobaXterm
 These instructions are for Win10 Systems and should only be used as a last resort since you will need to customise they way you call docker as below for every laboratory question.
-You can also try this approach if you cannot get the Windows 11 instructions to work.
+You can also try this approach if you cannot get the instructions in Section 1 to work.
  1. Install MobaXterm Home Edition (Installer edition) <https://mobaxterm.mobatek.net/download-home-edition.html>
  1. Install Docker <https://docs.docker.com/desktop/install/windows-install/> (follow instructions carefully)
  1. Run Docker Desktop by double-clicking the icon on the desktop